rmalgazeiro/paymentwall.github.io/docs/desktop-hosted-flexible.md

 # Flexible Product

-Flexible product means that you are sending your products details through [our API](/API-Reference#section-hosted-flexible), and not storing it in Paymentwall's side.
+Flexible product means that you are sending your products details through [our API](/API-Reference#section-hosted-flexible), and not storing it in Paymentwall side.

 Here is a sample using Paylet widget.